 The information that is supplied by the Alachua County Pr operty Appraiser's office is public information data and must be accepted and used with the understanding that the data was collected primarily for the use and purpose of creating a Pr operty T ax Roll per Florida Statute.
-The Alachua County Pr operty Appraiser's Office will not be held liable as to the validity of this data.
+The Alachua County Pr operty Appraiser's Office will not be held liable as to the validity , corr ectness, accuracy, completeness, and / or r eliability of this data.
 The Alachua County Pr operty Appraiser's Office furthermor e assumes no liability whatsoever associated with the use or misuse of this public information data.